RohanRajput0048/AI-Resume-Builder-and-Analyzer/README.md

 ## 📜 License

-This project is open-source and available under the [MIT License](LICENSE). *(You may need to create a LICENSE file containing the MIT License text)*
+This project is open-source and available under the [MIT License](LICENSE).

 ---